babak01/Rout_Planning_Map/README.md

 # Route Planning Project

+This code is part of one of the projects in [Udacity C++ nanodegree program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
-This repo contains the starter code for the Route Planning project.
+This repo is for Route Planning project.

 <img src="map.png" width="600" height="450" />